-Does your PMO encourage higher levels of engagement and collaboration to support continuous delivery and more readily meets the changing needs and requirements of the organisation?
+Does your PMO encourage higher levels of engagement and collaboration to support continuous delivery and more readily meet the changing needs and requirements of the organisation?

-If this sounds like your PMO then it is likely your PMO is currently working within an adaptive strategy where your PMO adopts agile-like principles and approaches to work execution.
+If this sounds like your PMO then it is likely your PMO is currently working with an adaptive strategy, adopting hybrid or Agile-like principles and approaches to work execution.